dkrue/dkrue.github.io/_posts/2020-01-20-Github-Blog-Relaunched.md

 ---
 layout: post
-title:  "Github Based Blog Relaunched"
+title:  "Github based blog relaunched"
 date:   2020-01-20 01:36:39 -0500
-categories: jekyll update
+categories: jekyll github
 ---
 I've been missing my old Wordpress programming blog, but I no longer have a dedicated server with which to run Wordpress on.
 Obviously you can set up a free blog but I've been wondering if something like Github could do static site hosting.